 Trevor, interested in the effect that music has in describing and effecting social issues and human experiences, premiered the Quartet titled “Offer” by Ernest Casutto a Dutch-Jewish Holocaust survivor, which was written in 1944 while he was in a concentration camp, and performed at Carnegie Hall for the "Black Stars of the Great White Way" Broadway Reunion.
 He also performed as a part of a series called “Broadway Sings” for The Trevor Project, to raise money for suicide prevention efforts among LBGTQ youth.

 His work as a sound designer, engineer/producer, and performer can be found in a variety of media, including film scores, arranging, electronic music, TV, and in his newly release album “New Flow” music for yoga and meditation.
 In a Timeout New York review of a recent January production of the play "Your Hair Looked Great" his music was described as "Smartly Scored".
 Trevor plays solo performances, playing his viola and singing, and using Ableton Live for looping and effects.
-He currently plays Yoga workshops around Brooklyn and the Northeast, and will be releasing a vocal album later this year.
+He has been hard at work developing his custom sound setup which features the Myo armband, an open source gestural control sensor, midi controllers made by Keith McMillen, and effects he designed himself.
+He also currently plays Yoga workshops and Sound Baths around Brooklyn and the Northeast.